pts/pts-fasm-bootstrap/README.md

   1999-03-09), released before 2001-01-01, before fasm 1.20; how far can we go to the past?
 1999?
 1996?
 * Perl 5.004_04 (1997-10-15).
 A slow but simple assembler which can compile fbsasm.fasm.
-Maybe later it will be able to compile FASM-1.73.32 and fbsasm.nasm.
+Maybe later it will be able to compile fasm 1.73.32 and fbsasm.nasm.
 * [Solaris x86
   Assembler](https://docs.oracle.com/cd/E19120-01/open.solaris/817-5477/eqbui/index.html),